Frequently Asked Questions

 No verification is needed.

 What happens on Interview Day?

 Interview Day is a full day event.
 On this day there will be a program and financial aid presentation, a group activity, facility tours, a writing sample, a student panel over lunch, and a 20-minute individual interview.

 Interviews will take place in March.
 Students are notified of invitations to interview in late February.

 Where will interviews take place?

-Interviews will take place at the Health Professions Campus in Hillsboro, Oregon.
+Interviews will take place at the Hillsboro in Hillsboro, Oregon.

 How many students are accepted into the dental hygiene program?

 32 students are accepted into the dental hygiene program each year.

 When does the dental hygiene program start?